Anxiety Retreat Programme at The Dawn Rehab Thailand

 An anxiety retreat programme at The Dawn offers an opportunity for individuals who are experiencing anxiety problems to regain control of their lives and reconnect with their spiritual side in a beautiful, picturesque city of Chiang Mai in Northern Thailand.

 It is normal for people to feel anxious at certain points in their lives, especially when they are faced with a situation that is challenging or stressful, such as a first date, exam or a job interview.
 However, if anxiousness starts to overwhelm a person to the point that it interferes with their daily life, then they could possibly be battling an anxiety disorder.

 Anxiety is the way that our bodies naturally respond to danger.
 It is comparable to an instinctive alarm that is triggered when a person is faced with a challenging situation, under pressure or threatened.
-Some anxiety from time to time is not necessarily a bad thing because anxiety can actually help you to stay focused and alert, encourage action and stimulate problem solving abilities.
+Some anxiety, from time to time, is not necessarily a bad thing because anxiety can actually help you to stay focused and alert, encourage action and stimulate problem-solving abilities.
 Anxiety is no longer productive, and becomes a problem, when it is overwhelming or constant, and gets in the way of ones activities and relationships.

 Anxiety symptoms can vary from person to person.
 One person could start to panic at the idea of a party, while another could experience panic attacks that occur all of a sudden.
 Even though there are different types of anxiety, all of them share the same main symptom, which is insistent or severe worry or fear in situations where other people would not feel threatened.
 Other general symptoms of anxiety include: